On Early English Pronunciation: Appraisal

 Joseph Wright initially questioned the value of Ellis's dialect tests, given what Ellis had recorded from Wright's home village of Windhill, West Riding of Yorkshire.
 He later praised the work in English Dialect Grammar, calling it a "monumental work" that had been "invaluable for checking and supplementing my own material".
 Peter Anderson later said that Wright had done Ellis "a disservice" in his assessment of the Windhill dialect test, as the differences were within the realm of what different linguists would transcribe.
-Köckeritz wrote that a word-for-word comparison showed that Wright took most of his Suffolk data from A.J.
-Ellis.
+Kökeritz wrote that a word-for-word comparison showed that Wright took most of his Suffolk data from A. J. Ellis.

 Eugen Dieth, a co-founder of the Survey of English Dialects, referred to the book as "a tragedy" that "every dialectologist consults, but, more often than not, rejects as inaccurate and wrong", and to the palaeotype as "often incomprehensible and defies all reasonable interpretation".
 This assessment has since been rejected as unfair by linguists such as K.M.
 Petyt, Graham Shorrocks and Warren Maguire.
 The other co-founder of the SED, Harold Orton, gave a more favourable assessment than Dieth, describing the work as an "astonishing publication far in advance of anything similar anywhere" but also as "defective and unreliable".
 Anderson has argued that the results of the SED in Yorkshire map closely on to A.J.
 Ellis's results, and the few discrepancies can be explained through linguistic changes over time.
 In A Structural Atlas of the English Dialects, Anderson produced comparable maps of Ellis's work and the SED for England as a whole.

-Peter Trudgill has praised A.J.
-Ellis's work as pioneering.
+Peter Trudgill has praised A. J. Ellis's work as pioneering.
 In 2004, Trudgill used the data to trace the origins of New Zealand English, using it as an indication for the language spoken at the time that New Zealand was colonised by British settlers.

-Gerald Knowles saw A.J.
-Ellis's work as the first acknowledgement of a Scouse dialect, distinct from the rest of Lancashire, although A.J.
-Ellis considered Scouse to be "no dialect proper".
-An article in the Transactions of the Yorkshire Dialect Society noted that A.J.
-Ellis also excluded Brummie, Mackem and several dialects that showed influence of Irish influence, yet he included Cockney, which had been influenced by waves of immigrants, and the speech of the Isle of Man and Cornwall, which had only adopted English relatively recently in history.
-A.J.
-Ellis seemed to be under the misunderstanding that most of Ireland was still Irish-speaking at the time of his research, but some parts of Ulster had abandoned Irish centuries earlier.
+Gerald Knowles saw A. J. Ellis's work as the first acknowledgement of a Scouse (Liverpool) dialect, distinct from the rest of Lancashire, although A. J. Ellis considered Scouse to be "no dialect proper".
+An article in the Transactions of the Yorkshire Dialect Society noted that A. J. Ellis also excluded Brummie, Mackem and several dialects that showed influence of Irish influence, yet he included Cockney, which had been influenced by waves of immigrants, and the speech of the Isle of Man and Cornwall, which had only adopted English relatively recently in history.
+A. J. Ellis seemed to be under the misunderstanding that most of Ireland was still Irish-speaking at the time of his research, but some parts of Ulster had abandoned Irish centuries earlier.